-Asset Explanation D.CM_DATA The data of the card management environment, like for instance, the identifiers, the privileges, life cycle states, the memory resource quotas of applets and security domains.
+Asset Explanation D.CM DATA The data of the card management environment, like for instance, the identifiers, the privileges, life cycle states, the memory resource quotas of applets and security domains.
 To be protected from unauthorized modification.
-D.IFU ADDITIONAL CODE Code activated by the Atomic Activation on the Initial TOE to generate the final TOE.
-For instance, Additional Code could: correct flaws, add new functionalities, update the operating system, etc. modification.
-The initial TOE decrypts it and verifies before the activation.

 4.2 Threats